OpenTreeOfLife/reference-taxonomy/registry/README.md

 attempts to ensure that new registrations resolve correctly in old trees, but it would require keeping all old tree on hand, and this would be expensive.  (is that right?)

-### Implementation note

-Currently membership constraints consist of at most two inclusions and at most one exclusion.
-The number of inclusions can be increased easily;
-increasing the number of exclusions will require additional coding.

 ## The code